Loaded (magazine): 2010s

 IPC Media sold Loaded, along with SuperBike, to Vitality Publishing in 2010.
 Circulation figures had been dropping year on year by 26.3% and had declined to 53,591 at the time of the sale.
 In the second half of 2011, the last year for which figures were known at the time of the magazine's eventual closure, circulation was 34,505 copies per issue, a decline of 30.2% over the same period in the previous year.

 Vitality entered administration in April 2012.
 That month, Paul Baxendale-Walker purchased Loaded on behalf of Blue Media Publishing Group.
 Ian Edmondson, a former news editor at the News of the World then on bail, became editor in May replacing Andy Sherwood.
 Loaded's owners Blue Publishing entered administration in June 2013.

-Loaded was bought by independent publishing house, Simian Publishing in September 2013.
+With new editor Jamie Wallis re-positioning the magazine to focus more on fashion, entertainment, music and sport, Loaded was bought by independent publishing house Simian Publishing in September 2013.

 Print relaunch and closure

 Loaded relaunched for its twentieth anniversary in 2014 under editor Aaron Tinney.
 Tinney commissioned self-proclaimed militant feminist Julie Burchill to write a regular 'agony aunt' column and Lia Nicholls as Deputy Editor, making her the first woman with an editorial role at the magazine.
 The relaunch also saw original Loaded writer Martin Deeson return to the magazine.
 In an article in The Independent, Deeson was quoted as comparing Tinney to James Brown, the original "iconoclastic" Loaded editor.